OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-preparing-node-config.md

 ### Preparing your node config file

-The Node Config file includes three types of fields:
+The Node Config file includes three fields types:

 1. **Information from the Orbit deployment chain**: Such as the addresses of the core contracts.
 2. **Parameters configurable by the chain deployer**: These parameters, like `max-block-speed`, can be adjusted to modify your chain's behavior.